based on Reviews

 OPC - Oligomeric proanthocyanidins

 OPC stands for oligomeric proanthocyanidins and is a colorless bitter substance.
-These belong to the group of polyphenols and are found mainly in grape seeds and the skin of red grapes.
-OPC is present in small amounts in almost every plant and protects it from oxidation.
-The OPC content is higher the riper the plant is harvested.
-OPC was discovered by the Frenchman Prof. Dr. Masquelier in 1947, more or less by chance, in red peanut shells when he was looking for fattening feed and protein sources for the post-war generation.
-It is distributed throughout the body within a few minutes and reaches its highest concentration about ¾ hour after ingestion and is used up within ~72 hours.
-The US Department of Agriculture (USDA) published the following list in August 2004, which shows the OPC content (in mg) per 100 g of the respective food:
+These belong to the group of polyphenols and are found in... v.aOPC is found in grape seeds and the skins of red grapes.
+It is present in small amounts in almost every plant and protects it from oxidation.
+The OPC content is higher the riper the plant is when harvested.
+OPC was discovered rather accidentally in 1947 by the Frenchman Professor Dr. Masquelier in red peanut shells while he was searching for animal feed and protein sources for the post-war generation.
+It is distributed throughout the body within minutes, reaches its highest concentration about 45 minutes after ingestion, and is used up within approximately 72 hours.
+The U.S. Department of Agriculture (USDA) published the following table in August 2004, which shows the OPC content (in mg) per 100 g of the respective food:

 • Red wine: 45.63

-• wild blueberries: 44.23
+• Wild blueberries: 44.23

 • Apples: 41.56

-• strawberries: 42.01
+• Strawberries: 42.01

 • Sweet cherries: 17.26